hantsy/spring-reactive-sample/docs/data-neo4j-auditing.md

 In the above codes, there are some annotations applied on the fields.

 *  `CreatedDate` will fill the current date when saving the entity.
-* `LastModifiedDate` will fill the current date when update the entity.
+* `LastModifiedDate` will fill the current date when updating the entity.
 * `CreatedBy` will retrieve the current auditor from  `ReactiveAuditorAware`  and fill it when saving the entity.
 * `LastModifiedBy` will retrieve the current auditor from  `ReactiveAuditorAware`  and fill it when updating the entity.

-Add a `ReactiveAuditorAware` bean to autofill the auditor in the entity when saving and updating it.
+Add a `ReactiveAuditorAware` bean to serve the auditor in the entity when saving and updating it.

 ```java
 @Bean